© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Ramp slip test for floor coverings

-The ramp slip test method of measuring slip resistance is ideal for comparative testing of floorcovering materials.
+The ramp slip test method of measuring slip resistance is ideal for comparative testing of flooring materials.

-SATRA has many years' experience in slip testing and has several ways of measuring the slip resistance of flooring materials and floorcoverings.
-The purpose-built SATRA ramp test machine is gaining recognition by a large number of flooring customers across Europe.
+SATRA has many years of experience in slip testing and has several ways of measuring the slip resistance of flooring materials and floor coverings.
+The purpose-built SATRA ramp test machine is recognised by a large number of flooring customers across Europe.
 It fully conforms to several standards and test methods – see box 1.
-Currently, these standards do not form part of the requirements for CE marking of floorcoverings (the existing DIN standards will be withdrawn once the new EN standards are published).
+Currently, these standards do not form part of the requirements for UKCA or CE marking of floor coverings.

 How can we help?

 15 PER CENT DISCOUNT ON FIRST SATRA TEST — please click here.